 - Identify the two or three most important issues in the round.
 One common approach is to simply identify the two or three most important issues in the round and discuss the debate that has occurred on those issues.
 This approach is easy for debaters to grasp but often lacks sophistication; it does not structurally add any evaluation to the arguments, but merely presents them in an arbitrary order. - Pave the Road.
 A more sophisticated approach is sometimes called "paving the road."
 In this approach, debaters take important arguments that support their side of the debate and address the objections to those arguments.
-A debater may rebut the refutations made by his proponents; he may answer questions raised by the debate; he may povide alternative analysis that overcomes argumentative obstacles.
-The result is the same: the argument in favor of his position is now established as a truth in the round proving dealt with objections, the crystallizing debater can focus on the offensive reason to prefer his position.
+A debater may rebut the refutations made by his opponents; he may answer questions raised by the debate; he may provide alternative analysis that overcomes argumentative obstacles.
+The result is the same: the argument in favor of his position is now established as a truth in the round.
+Having dealt with objections, the crystallizing debater can focus on the offensive reason to prefer his position.
 In a crystallization speech, a debater may pave the road for two or three arguments, using the same approach for each. - Blend small-picture refutation with big-picture summary.
 Using this approach, a speaker will begin by addressing a small or under-discussed issue in the round, possibly offering some additional insight or refutation.
 Then the debater will move on to the big-picture debate, addressing the large issues in a more general way.
 This approach shows the judge that the speaker is capable of both types of debate and, perhaps counterintuitively, helps to focus the audience's attention on the big-picture discussion.
 Like paving the road, this approach conveys a sense of settling old business (the refutation) before moving on to new business (the crystallization).

 A speaker in Congressional Debate does not have to focus on offense or provide voting issues.
-Because the speaker's focus is not solely on winning the debate for the affirmative or negative but, rather, impressing the judge, she may choose to structure her speech in whatever way results the most sense to her.
-Froviding three defensive answers to her proponent providing three defensive answers to her proponent providing three defensive answers to her proponent providing three defensive answers to her providing three defensiv
+Because the speaker's focus is not solely on winning the debate for the affirmative or negative but, rather, impressing the judge, she may choose to structure her speech in whatever way makes the most sense to her.
+If providing three defensive answers to her opponent's central argument would make clear why a speaker has chosen her position, then she should proceed with that speech.
+If she strays too far from the central issues of the debate, however, she risks being perceived by the judge as out-of-touch with the round.

-At the end of the day (and the round), a speaker must make strong choices about what to cover in how eech.
-He must make these choices clear to the judge using explications and he must tailor these choices to the debate as it has occurred the hould add to the debate by providing analysis of the arguments presented, weighing between them, and structuring them in a way that communicates his overall position clearly.
-A good crystallization speech he highest degree of difficulty of any speech in Congressional Debate, but also the highest reward; debaters should invest much of their time learning this higher-order skill to be successful in their event.
+At the end of the day (and the round), a speaker must make strong choices about what to cover in his speech.
+He must make these choices clear to the judge using explicit language, and he must tailor these choices to the debate as it has occurred.
+He should add to the debate by providing analysis of the arguments presented, weighing between them, and structuring them in a way that communicates his overall position clearly.
+A good crystallization speech has the highest degree of difficulty of any speech in Congressional Debate, but also the highest reward; debaters should invest much of their time learning this higher-order skill to be successful in their event.